The Manhattan Transfer: Bentyne and "Birdland"

 In 1978, Laurel Massé was in a car crash and dropped out of the group.
 She was replaced by Cheryl Bentyne.
 The group's next album, Extensions (Atlantic, 1979), produced the hit "Twilight Zone/Twilight Tone", a song based on the TV series The Twilight Zone (including an impersonation of Rod Serling's narration from Alan Paul).

 Extensions featured a cover version of "Birdland", an instrumental by the jazz fusion group Weather Report, with lyrics by Jon Hendricks of Lambert, Hendricks, and Ross.
 One of the most popular jazz recordings of 1980, "Birdland" won the Grammy Award for Best Jazz Fusion Performance, while Janis Siegel won the Grammy Award for Best Vocal Arrangement.

+During the late 1970s, the Manhattan Transfer appeared as performing guest artists on the BBC show The Two Ronnies.

 In 1981, the Manhattan Transfer made music history by becoming the first group to win Grammy awards for both popular and jazz categories in the same year.
 "The Boy from New York City", a cover of the 1965 success by The Ad Libs, reached the Top 10 on the Hot 100 and won them the award for Best Pop Performance by a Duo or Group with Vocal, and "Until I Met You (Corner Pocket)" earned them a Grammy Award for Best Jazz Vocal Performance, Duo or Group.
 Both of these songs appeared on the group's fifth album, Mecca for Moderns (Atlantic, 1981).
 In 1982, the group won another Grammy, for Best Jazz Vocal Performance, Duo or Group, for its rendition of "Route 66".
 The song was featured on the soundtrack to the Burt Reynolds film Sharky's Machine.